dwsmart32/dwsmart32.github.io/_projects/1_project.md

 </div>

 <div class="caption">
-    Beta testing for each language storybook.
+    Beta test for each language storybook.
 [Image and audio example courtesy of Woongjin ThinkBig]
 </div>

 <br/>